The Best Wired Router for Home or Small Business

 Can you plug a wireless router into a wired router?

-Yes, the wireless router will create a separate LAN for devices connected to it, and pass traffic back through the wired router and then to the internet.
+Yes, the wireless router will create a separate local wireless network for devices connected to it, and pass traffic back through the wired router and then to the internet.
 However, doing this may be overkill depending on how your devices are connected.

 The wired router would create a LAN (say network 1), which the wireless router would be part of.
 The wireless router would then create it’s own LAN (network 2).
 Devices on network 2 won’t be able to talk to devices on network 1 unless you configure access rules on the wired router, and both networks will need to use different IP addresses.